-We have recently achieved the Mentoring and Befriending Foundation Approved Provider status because we offer high quality support to women facing challenges.
+We hold the Mentoring and Befriending Foundation Approved Provider status because we offer high quality support to women facing challenges.

-At the moment we can offer support to a limited number of sessions on a one to one basis, to women looking for support in moving forward or making changes.
-We can offer:
+At the moment we can offer support for a limited number of sessions on a one to one basis, to women looking for support in moving forward or making changes.

 We can offer group activities to bring women together to focus on particular issues such as mental health, skills and learning, financial independence, alternative career routes, risk of offending, child development, enterprise, or we can support women who share a background such as migrant women, single parents, disabled women, young women.
 Members of our support groups are encouraged to take a course in peer mentoring skills so they can keep the support going amongst themselves and extend it to others.

 Groups for 2020:

 As soon as we are able we will be hosting a peer-led women’s mental health group every Monday at the Workshop, focussing on making the most of the environment and taking part in practical skills – gardening, self-build, crafts – in a therapeutic way which builds a sense of belonging.
 In the meantime we are getting the peer group set up virtually so that women can have a say in the programme.
 This group is funded by the National Lottery Awards for All scheme.

 This group is for women who have extra challenges because of learning differences such as autism, dyslexia, dyspraxia and who have found it hard to get involved in mainstream learning or groups.
 The group is meeting online on Monday evenings from 7-8pm and will be organising monthly social events and workshops once we are able.